teofiloxyz/bitcoin-risk-and-return/README.md

 - Like its returns, bitcoin's volatility has decreased as the asset matured, yet it still surpasses traditional assets, maintaining its classic "high risk, high reward" dynamic.
 - The risk-adjusted returns are impressive, with Sharpe ratios often exceeding 1 by a large margin during its positive years, well above the norm for traditional assets.
 - Value at risk and expected shortfall show that the cryptocurrency is extremely risky over short-term horizons like a quarter or a year.
-- However, over a five-year horizon, bitcoin’s risk decreases significantly, making long-term investment a very viable option, provided the blockchain remains secure and the market continues to take this asset seriously.
+- However, over a five-year horizon, Bitcoin’s risk decreases, provided the blockchain remains secure and the market continues to take this asset seriously, though elevated tail risks still pose challenges.

 ## Disclaimer